 When Child Protective Services completes an investigative assessment on a family that has been reported to the agency, the agency must determine whether there is one or more persons responsible for abusing or seriously neglecting a child.
 In most CPS situations, parents are the persons deemed responsible for the abuse, neglect or abandonment of a child.
-However, in some unique situations, persons other than parents can be held accountable for the serious neglect or abuse of a child.
+However, in some unique situations, persons other than parents can be held accountable for the serious neglect or abuse.

 The consequences for being placed on the RIL list may prevent a person from: